 Featured itinerary: Manu Birding Lodge, Peru, “Birding Manu National Park Tour” – A 15-day tour in Manu Biosphere Reserve which has the highest biodiversity of any protected area in the world.

 Photo credit : Shutterstock, Swallow-tailed Kite

 4).
 African Fish Eagle

 The magnificent African Fish Eagle (Haliaeetus vocifer) gets the nod over the Bald Eagle because its loud yodelling call is so evocative of Africa.
 Indeed, Africa would not be Africa without its fish eagles.
 It may be seen in many places south of the Sahara, though its less common (or entirely absent) in the remaining extensive forested areas of West Africa and the drier regions of the southwest.
-The Finfoot Lake Reserve in South Africa and the Moremi Game Reserve in Botswana are good locations.
+Kruger National Park in South Africa and the Moremi Game Reserve in Botswana are good locations.

-Featured itineraries: Safari Occasions, South Africa, “Finfoot Lake Reserve Birding Tour” – 4 Day Birding Tour is a bird watching/photography experience for casual, enthusiastic and fanatical avitourists or Letaka Safaris, Botswana, “Northern Wings” – This 12 day safari offers some of the best of both bird and wildlife areas in Northern Botswana.
+Featured itineraries: Lawson’s Birding, Wildlife and Custom Safaris, South Africa, “Eastern South African Endemics” – A 15 night /16 day birding safari in Eastern South Africa visiting Kruger National Park focusing on the endemic and near-endemic bird species or Letaka Safaris, Botswana, “Northern Wings” – This 12 day safari offers some of the best of both bird and wildlife areas in Northern Botswana.

-Photo credit: African Fish Eagle, Nature’s Wonderland Safaris
+Photo credit: African Fish Eagle, Simien Park Lodges, Nick Crane

 5).
 Harpy Eagle